 The Anxiety Disorders Clinic is an outpatient research clinic devoted to the study of anxiety disorders, including panic disorder, social anxiety disorder, generalized anxiety disorder, and separation anxiety disorder.
-It also includes the Center for OCD and Related Disorders, with research aimed at identifying genetic and brain mechanisms underlying obsessions and compulsions and developing novel therapeutics, and the Posttraumatic Stress Disorder (PTSD) Research and Treatment Program, which focuses on trauma-exposed people.
-Finally, the Anxiety Disorders Clinic includes the Hispanic Treatment Program, which focuses its research on monolingual and bi-lingual Hispanics, ensuring that our research includes questions of relevance to the Hispanic community’s unmet mental health needs.
+It also includes the Center for OCD and Related Disorders—with research aimed at identifying genetic and brain mechanisms underlying obsessions and compulsions and developing novel therapeutics—and the Posttraumatic Stress Disorder (PTSD) Research and Treatment Program, which focuses on trauma-exposed people.
+Finally, the Anxiety Disorders Clinic includes the Hispanic Treatment Program, which focuses its research on monolingual and bilingual Hispanics, ensuring that our research includes questions of relevance to the Hispanic community’s unmet mental health needs.

-The Depression Evaluation Service (DES) is an outpatient research clinic that conducts studies of the causes of and treatment for depression.
-Currently our main focus is on researching the use of psychedelic medications in treatment-resistantdepression and other psychiatric disorders.
+The Depression Evaluation Service (DES) is an outpatient research clinic that conducts studies on the causes of and treatment for depression.
+Currently our main focus is on researching the use of psychedelic medications in treatment-resistant depression and other psychiatric disorders.
 Psilocybin and other psychedelic drugs may have major benefits for treatment, and we are actively involved in launching a new generation of studies.
 Our clinical trials for mood disorders and other conditions often include neuroimaging and other biological assessments, and study new drugs and treatment approaches.

-The focus of the AGU is on heritable and genetic contributions to anxiety and anxiety disorders using psychophysiological and clinical phenotype definitions.
+The focus of the Anxiety Genetics Unit (AGU) is on heritable and genetic contributions to anxiety and anxiety disorders using psychophysiological and clinical phenotype definitions.
 The AGU has been involved in linkage studies of anxiety as well as translational studies looking for potential psychophysiologically-based factors.
 Current funding efforts are directed toward family-based studies to investigate a possible syndromal form of panic disorder related to functional pain disorders.
 The AGU has also been involved with the Center for Research on Ethical, Legal & Social Implications of Psychiatric, Neurologic & Behavioral Genetics to examine the attitudes of researchers and patients toward the genetic results and has recently completed a pilot study in collaboration with the Columbia Women’s Program to investigate potential effects the return of genetic results might have on parenting in the case of a complex genetic disorder such as depression.

 The mission of the Center for Neuroinflammatory and Somatic Disorders is to help patients whose illness falls at the intersection of medicine, neurology, and psychiatry.
 We investigate the biological, developmental, and psychosocial causes of chronic illness and somatic symptoms through translational research.
 The center is comprised of the Lyme Disease Centers and the Somatic Symptom Disorders Group.
 The comprehensive Lyme Centers address research, clinical care, and coordination of a national clinical trials network.
-See below the links for the Lyme Disease Centers and the Developmental Psychosomatics Lab.

 Affiliated with the Anxiety Disorders Clinic, the Center of Excellence for Cultural Competence is one of the few research centers in the country focused on cultural competence that is linked directly with a mental health authority.
 It receives state, federal, and local funding to conduct research that improves the quality and cultural competence of mental health services and helps reduce health and health care disparities.
 We focus on six research initiatives: integration of physical and mental health services, access to language interpreters, culturally-competent engagement, suicide prevention, mental health policy and social determinants of mental health, and first-episode psychosis.